Places To Go

 Location: Richmond Shipyard No. 3

-During the war, this cafeteria was open 24 hours a day, as a place for home front workers to come to eat and socialize before or after their shipyard work shifts.
-Physicians and shipyard managers believed that better nutrition would bring about increased productivity through healthier workers and higher staff morale.
+During the war, the Kaiser Shipyard Cafeteria operated 24 hours a day, providing a crucial space for home front workers to eat and socialize before or after their demanding shipyard shifts.
+This continuous operation was essential in accommodating the round-the-clock schedule of the shipyards, where workers were engaged in vital war production activities.
+Physicians and shipyard managers believed that improved nutrition would lead to healthier workers, increased productivity, and higher staff morale, which was critical to maintaining the intense pace of wartime production.

 Historic photo of large weathered industrial warehouse building.